 permissions.
 Do not specify a directory that is not on a local filesystem!
 If

-will break if your system periodically deletes files from /tmp
+will break if your system periodically deletes files from /tmp.

 Windows NT: The FastCgiIpcDir directive specifies name as the root for the named pipes used for communication between the application and the web server.
 The name must be in the form of \\.\pipe\pipename.
 The pipename part can contain any character other than a backslash,/p>

-directive must precede any FastCgiServer
+The FastCgiIpcDir directive must precede any FastCgiServer

-or FastCgiExternalServer
+or FastCgiExternalServer directives

 (which make use of Unix sockets).
 The directory must be readable, writeable, and